-With a few exceptions gas detection is required by EN 378:2016 and ISO 5149:2014 for all installations where the concentration in a room
+With a few exceptions gas detection is required by EN 378:2016 and ISO 5149:2014 for all installations where the concentration in a room may exceed the practical limit for that space.

 In the case of flammable and toxic refrigerants this means virtually all commercial and industrial systems In the case of A1 refrigerants it is possible to have small systems, which do not require gas detection.
 However, in most of the larger plants it is likely that the practical limit will be exceeded in the event of a major leak, and therefore gas detection is required.